 - It's hard to listen to other people - you may find yourself finishing their sentences for them or interrupting them, or just saying things at the wrong time.

 - You find it hard to organise yourself - you start a lot of things without ever finishing them.

 - You find it hard to wait or when there's nothing much going on - you fidget and can't sit still.

 - You are forgetful and tend to lose or misplace things.

 - You easily get irritable, impatient or frustrated and lose your temper quickly.

 - You feel restless or edgy, have difficulty turning your thoughts off, and find stress hard to handle.

 - You tend to do things on the spur of the moment, without thinking, which gets you into trouble.

-He or she can go over the advantages and disadvantages of both medication and psychotherapy.
+Your psychiatrist or mental health professional can go over the advantages and disadvantages of medication and psychological interventions.
 They can be used on their own or together.

-Cognitive Behavioural Therapy (CBT) approaches can help you:
+Cognitive Behavioural Therapy (CBT) and Mindfulness techniques and psychoeducational groups9,10,11 can help you to: